 Look, I know it’s a truism.
 But, the thing is, going outside helps you feel better about everything.

-Alternatively, if you don’t have the energy for a walk put a deck-chair or towel outside and just sit in the sunshine for a few minutes.
+If you don’t have the energy for a walk then just put a deck-chair or towel outside and sit in the sunshine for a few minutes.
 It’s an instant pick-me-up for an otherwise bad day.

 4. Take a power pose